HelenPritchard/queer-motto-api/README.md

 * GUERRILLA GIRLS' GUIDE TO BEHAVING BADLY (which you have to do most of the time in the world as we know it) (2010) by GUERRILLA GIRLS
 * THE QUEER NATION MANIFESTO (1990) by Act Up
 * THIS IS NORMAL (2013) by Shu Lea Cheang
-* TOWARD A METHEXIC QUEER MEDIA (2013) by José Esteban Muñoz
+* TOWARD A METHEXIC QUEER MEDIA (2013) by José Esteban Muñoz
 * TRANIFEST: QUEER FUTURES (2013) by Julia R. Wallace and Kai M. Green

 ### newly added/suggestion: